Skating school info in English

 e-mail: luistelukoulut(at)hl.fi

-Have a nice skating season with Helsingin Luistelijat skating club!
+We hope you enjoy the skating season with Helsingin Luistelijat skating club!

 Susanna Peltola